How to assess IACS cyber vulnerability using a Security CHAZOP

 For a CHAZOP exercise, having accurate and up to date reference sources is just as critical, albeit the reference information will need to be expanded to include network diagrams, physical equipment locations and more.
 It is important to know exactly what equipment exists and how it is connected before starting to look at security vulnerabilities.

 A CHAZOP can be approached in several different ways.
-In many cases companies keep their proprietary methods quite close to the chest.
+In many cases companies keep their proprietary methods private.
 However, it will typically involve a form of systematic "What-if / checklist" approach coupled with a risk matrix to rank and prioritise scenarios and related actions.

 Want to know more?